haskelladdict/sconcho/sconcho/doc/manual.rst

 all symbols is *white*.
 The color of the active symbol can be changed by choosing one of the predefined colors in the *Color Selector Tool*.
 The currently selected color is indicated in the *Active Symbol Tool*.
-The color in each of the predefined color selectors can be customized by clicking on the *Customize Color* button and changing the color.
+You can customize the color in each of the predefined color selectors by clicking on the *Customize Color* button and selecting a color.
 In addition, one can also load a color from any grid cell into the currently active color selector by grabbing the color via **Right Mouse Click -> Grab Color**.